TrungTNguyenn/Hospital-Project-I/README.md

 ON EmergencyVisit.patientID = Patient.patientID
 WHERE testType = 'ultrasound';

+<u> Returns the first and last name of the patient who received an ultrasound.
+Also shows the results and the day/time it was ordered by the doctor.
+A manager would be interested in these query results because it would help distinguish which patients received an ultrasound and which doctor ordered it at a certain time and date.
+This would help patients and doctors see if the pregnancy is going smoothly and spot out problems early on. </u>

 SELECT EmergencyVisit.patientID, COUNT(EmergencyVisit.patientID) AS VisitCount
 FROM EmergencyVisit
 JOIN Patient
 ON EmergencyVisit.patientID = Patient.patientID
 GROUP BY patientID
 ORDER BY VisitCount DESC;

+<u> Returns the total amount of times each patient has visited the clinic in descending order.
+A manager would be interested in these query results because they could see which patients have had the longest amount of time spent at the hospital and could be responsive for certain patients/situations based on that.
+They could also figure out why the treatment is not working and the patient is continuing to come back. </u>

 SELECT Billing.paymentStatus, SUM(cost) AS totalCost, fName, lName, EmergencyVisit.patientID
 FROM Billing